randomouscrap98/arduboy_toolset/README.md

   https://github.com/pyinstaller/pyinstaller/issues/5854
 - When on linux, it may complain about missing "xcb" as part of qt6.
 I fixed this on debian by installing libxcb-cursor0 (not sure why it's needed)
+- Also on linux, I've started to need "python3-dev" to build some of these wheels.
+I didn't used to need it, not sure what happened.